Deng Chao: 2016–present: Success on the big screen

-In 2016, Deng starred in renowned director Stephen Chow's film The Mermaid, where he plays a playboy businessman who falls in love with a mermaid that had been sent to assassinate him.
-The film was a success and broke box office sales record for a romantic drama film.

-Due to his success on the big screen, CBN Weekly named him the 3rd most commercially valuable celebrity in China; and the most lucrative actor on China's big screen.
+In 2016, Deng starred in Stephen Chow's film The Mermaid, where he plays a playboy businessman who falls in love with a mermaid that had been sent to assassinate him.
+The film broke numerous box office records, including biggest opening day and biggest single-day gross through its seventh day of release.
+Due to his success on the big screen, CBN Weekly named him the 3rd most commercially valuable celebrity in China; and the most lucrative actor on China's big screen that year.

-In 2017, Deng starred in Han Han's comedy film Duckweed, playing a rebellious car racer who thinks that his parents misunderstood him.
-The sleeper hit gained commercial and critical success.
+In 2017, Deng starred in Han Han's sleeper hit Duckweed, playing a rebellious car racer who thinks that his parents misunderstood him.
 He next starred in the suspense crime film, The Liquidator, based on the bestselling crime novel series Evil Minds: City Light and directed by acclaimed TV director Xu Jizhou.

 In 2018, Deng starred in Zhang Yimou's historical film, Shadow.

 In 2019, Deng starred in the family drama film Looking Up, which he co-directed.

+On October 1, 2020, the segment "The Way Home" from the drama film "My People, My Homeland", co-directed with Yu Baimei, was released.
+In the film, he played Qiao Shulin, a distributor of “Shadi Apples.”
+On October 24, he participated in the China Media Group's literary and artistic gala "Heroic Sons and Daughters – Commemorating the 70th Anniversary of the Chinese People's Volunteers Army's Participation in the War to Resist U.S. Aggression and Aid Korea."

+In 2021, he served as the initiator of Tencent Video's international youth cultural exchange and boy group development program "CHUANG 2021."
+On September 21, he co-hosted the "Bay Area Rising Moon – 2021 Greater Bay Area Mid-Autumn Film and Music Gala" along with Lan Yu, Nicholas Tse, Pang Wei, and others.On December 30, he served as the host of the Golden Rooster Awards Closing and Awards Ceremony.

+On January 31, 2022, he participated in the 2022 China Media Group Spring Festival Gala, performing in the segment "Joyful and Auspicious Year" and singing the song "Sense of the Times."
+On July 30, he hosted the closing and awards ceremony of the 36th Hundred Flowers Awards for Popular Films.

+On January 21, 2023, he participated in the 2023 China Media Group Spring Festival Gala.

 Personal life

+Deng dated Nie Ning since they were both students at the Jiangxi Vocational Academy of Art.
+Nie was later admitted to the Central Academy of Drama, a year junior to Deng.
+They broke up after four years of relationship.

+From 2002 to 2005, Deng dated his The Young Emperor co-star Hao Lei.

 Deng has been married to actress Sun Li since 2010.
 They have two children, a son named Deng Han Zhi and a daughter named Deng Han Yi.